 - consistency and accuracy in grammar

 Proofreading originally refers to newspapers, where the editors check errors in the text, and all this is done on a computer.

 How do we define proofreading?
 Proofreading is a process to detect errors and then rectify them in a final draft.

-Proofreading basically concentrates on removing such errors as punctuation, spelling mistakes, and sentence structure, etc. Proofreader’s work should be free of writing errors.
-Proofreaders’ main work is to find mistakes that go unnoticed by the spellchecker or the system and rectify those mistakes.
+Proofreading concentrates on removing such errors as punctuation, spelling mistakes, and sentence structure, etc. Proofreader’s work should be free of writing mistakes.
+Proofreaders’ main work is to find errors unnoticed by the spellchecker or the system and rectify those mistakes.